Bachelor of Science in University Studies Online

 The Department of University Studies works with students to ensure they are given the maximum credit possible for work already completed, whether academic courses, technical credit or workplace experience.

 Students may apply up to 36 hours of technical credit to a University Studies degree.
 Technical credit must be from a regionally accredited university and grades in any transferred technical credit courses must be a “C” or higher.
-As each University Studies concentration accepts a specific number of technical credits based on required coursework, students should discuss technical credit with an academic advisor in the Department of University Studies.
+As this program accepts a specific number of technical credits based on required coursework, students should discuss technical credit with an academic advisor in the Department of University Studies.

 The Department of University Studies also offers credit for workplace experience through its Prior Experiential Learning course.
 Students who successfully demonstrate experience-based knowledge and mastery of important competencies can earn up to 24 hours of credit toward their degree.
 This option is not available to students who transfer technical credit, and students should discuss this course with an advisor in the Department of University Studies for more information.